 You can make your citations the old school way with a style guide.
 Just type out your citations.
 Take a look at our Citing Sources guide for quick reference in APA, MLA, and Chicago styles.

-We also keep copies of many style guides at the Reference Desk in Paley Library, including MLA, APA, Chicago, and AMA.
+We also keep copies of many style guides at the One Stop Desk in Charles Library, including MLA, APA, Chicago, and AMA.

 A citation manager is a program used to store, organize, share, and output citations.
 Some citation managers have the added functionality of an academic social network.
 Once the citation information is stored in the citation manager, it can be output in many different styles, like MLA, APA, Chicago, or others.
 It saves the writer/researcher from having to type out the same citation and bibliography over and over again by hand.

 Citation managers make it easy to: